Aziroshin/vivo-masternode-security-guide/guide.md

     4. Save & close.

 5. Try logging in as *user* instead of *root* to see whether it works.
 The rest of the guide will assume you're logged in as *user* unless specified otherwise.
 6. Run *sudo -la /root* and type in your password once it asks.
-This can have multiple outcomes (**Do not proceed with the guide until this step successfully checks out, or you WILL lose access to your server due to the steps later in the guide**):
+This can have multiple outcomes (**Do not proceed with the guide until this step successfully checks out, or you WILL lose root access to your server due to the steps later in the guide**):
     * Success: It lists the contents of */root*, which, at the least, should include "*.*" and "*..*".
 For the purpose of this step, it's okay if it only shows these (even though that's unlikely).
     * Failure: It tells you the following: *user is not in the sudoers file.
 This incident will be reported.* In this case, something went wrong with configuring sudo.